 The incredibly welcoming, multilingual hosts make this somewhere to enjoy the entire dining experience, not just pop in for a meal.

-Dama Pe de Cabra has enjoyed a growing following and has definitely earned its high ranking on TripAdvisor.
-While we shared the space with just a few other diners, this tiny place has been known to become a little crowded during peak times and on weekends.
+While we shared the space with just a few other diners, this tiny cafe has been known to become a little crowded during peak times and on weekends, so come early if you can.

 With full bellies and eager feet, the next point of call is the narrow winding lanes of the Ribeira.